Toggle menu

 Throughout our support, and as long as you wish us to, we will monitor our effectiveness and make sure we are helping you achieve the things you want.

-It's given me the confidence to be me again, and to know that for all the horrible problems that I've got I can still be the person I was before.
+It's given me the confidence to be me again and to know that for all the horrible problems that I've got, I can still be the person I was before.

 You are not alone

 Over nine million people across the UK regularly feel alone.
-People all ages from all walks of life.
+People of all ages from all walks of life.

 • Dealing with bereavement?

-• Affected by ill-health?
+• Affected by ill health?

 • Recently retired?